Austin Addison, Identified As Man Who Slapped Burger King Employee In Viral Video, Has Been Charged And Fired

 A 21-year-old man named Austin Addison has been charged and fired from his job after a viral video allegedly showed him berating and then slapping a Burger King employee at a Pennsylvania restaurant.

 As TMZ reported, police said Addison was arrested after a video making the rounds on social media showed him screaming in the face of a restaurant employee.
-While the video did not capture the entire incident, it appeared that the man was angry about the actions of another worker who was not seen on camera, accusing her of robbery and threatening to have her locked up for the rest of her life.
+While the video did not capture the entire incident, it appeared that the customer was angry about the actions of another worker who was not seen on camera, accusing her of robbery and threatening to have her locked up for the rest of her life.

-As the Burger King worker on camera began to warn the man that his actions were on camera, the person identified by police as Addison was seen delivering an open-handed slap to the man’s face, stunning him.
-Addison then walked out the door as the video ended.
+As the Burger King worker on camera began to warn the customer that his actions were on camera, the person identified as Addison was seen delivering an open-handed slap to the man’s face, stunning him.
+Addison then walked out the door as the short clip ended.

 By the time local authorities identified the person allegedly seen delivering the slap, the footage had captured viral attention, racking up hundreds of thousands of views online.
 Many shared it in the hope of identifying the person seen attacking the Burger King worker.